Getting the “This Account Does Not Have iCloud Music Enabled” error when attempting to use Apple Music on your iPhone, iPad, or Mac devices?

 - Select Software Update

-This will notify you if there are any system updates available, then prompt you to take such action.
+This will notify you if any system updates are available, then prompt you to take such action.

 This one might seem obvious.
-If you’re trying to access Apple Music from a device not currently connected to the internet, you’ll have connection issues.
-Therefore, your account won’t be recognized.
+You’ll have connection issues if you’re trying to access Apple Music from a device not currently connected to the internet.
+Therefore, your iCloud account won’t be recognized.

-If there’s a connection problem, sometimes putting your device on Airplane Mode then turn it off again will restore the connection.
+If there’s a connection problem, sometimes putting your device on Airplane Mode and then turning it off again will restore the connection.

-It’s also possible that you’re simply too far from your network’s connection point (router), or you may need to reboot your router itself.
-You can simply do that by disconnecting it from its power source and plugging it back in.
+It’s also possible that you’re too far from your network’s connection point (router), or you may need to reboot your router itself.
+To do that, disconnect it and plug it back into the power source.
 This will trigger a power cycle.

 Sometimes a simple re-signing into your Apple account does the trick too.
-From the Mac or a PC launch the Music or iTunes app.
+From a Mac or a PC, launch the Music or iTunes app.
 Then, go under your account, and choose to Sign Out.
 Restart the device, and choose Sign In this time.

-On an iPad or iPhone, from the Settings menu access the iTunes & App Store, select your Apple ID, then choose to Sign Out.
+On an iPad or iPhone, access the iTunes & App Store from the Settings menu, select your Apple ID, and then choose to Sign Out.
 After restarting the device, follow the same steps to sign back in.